AnujSsStw/catalog_problem_solution/README.md

-to do this bun should be installed -> `curl -fsSL https://bun.sh/install | bash` for windows -> `powershell -c "irm bun.sh/install.ps1|iex"`
+to do this bun should be installed:

+linux/mac-> `curl -fsSL https://bun.sh/install | bash`

+for windows -> `powershell -c "irm bun.sh/install.ps1|iex"`

+then

 run `bun i`